bhargav-vagadiya/fitness-app/README.md

 ## State Management

-This app uses GetX for state management, which provides a simple and efficient way to manage state and update UI components.
+This app uses Provider for state management, which provides a simple and efficient way to manage state and update UI components.